tytydraco/yessleep/out/I_shouldve_just_logged_out_of_all_of_my_accounts.md

-So about a couples of months ago I was taking the T home (I commute to work) and I left my phone behind on my seat.
+So about a couple months ago I was taking the T home (I commute to work) and I left my phone behind on my seat.
 I was especially exhausted and didn't even notice until the next day because I fell asleep right when I got home.
 When I woke up the sun was beaming in on my face, my cat lounging in the stream of sunlight on the corner of my bed.

 &#x200B;